ggujangi/ggu.system.ui/README.md

 - #### Setting an activity theme
   It's easier to maintain and less error-prone
-  It results in smoother UI transitions, because the system has the information it needs to render yout UI before
+  It results in smoother UI transitions
   ``` xml
   <application
     ...